DeannaWagner/fullstack-nanodegree-vm/vagrant/p5catalog/README.md

-    as user pw, copy contents of public key, ssh into server, `nano /home/grader/.ssh/authorized_keys`, paste contents of public key, exit and save file.  `chmod 644 /home/grader/.ssh/authorized_keys` exit server and login as user deanna for all subsequent tasks
+    as user pw, copy contents of public key, ssh into server, `nano /home/grader/.ssh/authorized_keys`, paste contents of public key, exit and save file.  `chmod 644 /home/grader/.ssh/authorized_keys` exit server and login as user deanna

 #####Update & Upgrade
 *   Update and upgrade all currently installed packages with `sudo apt-get update` and